UK-Quantum-Fluids-network/webinars/_posts/2021-10-26-Levitin_Mizushima.md

 ---

 The new academic year will start with a webinar session on Cooper pair density waves in superfluid 3He.
-The speakers are Dr Lev Levitin from Royal Holloway University of London, and Prof. Takeshi Mizushima from Osaka University.
+The speakers are Dr Lev Levitin from Royal Holloway University of London, and Prof. Takeshi Mizushima from Osaka University, Japan.
 The session will start at 4pm with two 30min presentations.

 Zoom Meeting ID: 874 2579 4914